-Amortization of DAC increased 13.4% or \$18 million in 2017 compared to 2016, primarily due to higher gross profits and net realized capital gains on interest-sensitive life insurance, partially offset by higher amortization deceleration for changes in assumptions.
+Amortization of DAC increased 23.3% or \$34 million in 2019 compared to 2018, primarily due to higher amortization acceleration for changes in assumptions, partially offset by lower gross profits on interest-sensitive life insurance.

-Our annual comprehensive review of assumptions underlying estimated future gross profits for our interest-sensitive life, fixed annuities and other investment contracts covers assumptions for mortality, persistency, expenses, investment returns, including capital gains and losses, interest crediting rates to policyholders, and the effect of any hedges in all product lines.
+Our annual comprehensive review of assumptions underlying estimated future gross profits for our interest-sensitive life, fixed annuities and other investment contracts covers assumptions for mortality, persistency, expenses, investment returns, including capital gains and losses, interest crediting rates to policyholders, and the effect of any hedges.
+An assessment is made of future projections to ensure the reported DAC balances reflect current expectations.

+In 2019, the review resulted in an acceleration of DAC amortization (decrease to income) of \$44 million related to interest-sensitive life insurance.
+The acceleration primarily related to the investment margin component of estimated gross profits and was due to lower projected future interest rates and investment returns compared to our previous expectations.
+The acceleration related to benefit margin was due to decreased projected interest rates that result in lower projected policyholder account values which increases benefits on guaranteed products and more refined policy level information and assumptions.

 In 2018, the review resulted in an acceleration of DAC amortization (decrease to income) of \$2 million related to interest-sensitive life insurance.
 The acceleration primarily related to the investment margin component of estimated gross profits and was due to lower projected investment returns.
 This was partially offset by DAC amortization deceleration (increase to income) for changes in the benefit margin due to a decrease in projected mortality.

-In 2017, the review resulted in a deceleration of DAC amortization (increase to income) of \$14 million related to interest-sensitive life insurance.
-The deceleration primarily related to the benefit margin component of estimated gross profits and was due to a decrease in projected mortality.
-This was partially offset by DAC amortization acceleration (decrease to income) for changes in the investment margin due to continued low interest rates and lower projected investment returns.

-In 2016, the review resulted in a deceleration of DAC amortization of \$6 million.
-DAC amortization deceleration for changes in the investment margin component of estimated gross profits related to interest-sensitive life insurance and was due to increased projected investment margins from a favorable asset portfolio mix.
-DAC amortization deceleration for changes in the expense margin component of estimated gross profits related primarily to variable life insurance and was due to a decrease in projected expenses.